sebastianrevuelta/citoolkit/README.md

 ```bash
 htttp://localhost:9000
 ```
-You can create your projects and run analysis, all the information is stored in a postgresql database.
+You can create your projects and run analysis, all the information is persisted in a postgresql database.

 ## Pentesting analysis
 Pentesting analysis are run with OWASP ZAP tool.
+You can download/upload owasp sessions.
 OWASP ZAP is running at:
 ```bash
 htttp://localhost:8081/zap
 ```
 ## Malware analysis
 Malware analysis are run with clamAV engine. clamAV is inside remnux distro (docker image).